RahulSahaSony/RahulSahaSony/README.md

 </p>

 ##  👨🏻‍💻 About Me
-Data-driven professional with 6+ years in ad tech, analytics, and business strategy.
-I’ve helped scale programmatic platforms, improve campaign performance, and build tools for tracking, optimization, and fraud detection.
-Currently enhancing my expertise in machine learning, time series forecasting, and responsible AI.
+Analytics and machine learning professional with 6+ years of experience across ad tech, operations, and growth strategy, recently complemented by a Master’s in Business Analytics.

+I’ve worked at the intersection of business and data — scaling programmatic revenue, building ad operations infrastructure, and developing analytical solutions for forecasting, fairness, and decision-making.
+Most recently, I supported budgeting, analytics, and large-scale global event operations at the International Monetary Fund (IMF).

+My interests include applied machine learning, time series forecasting, explainable AI, and data-driven decision systems.

 ## 💼 Experience
 - **Growth & Strategy Lead – Adferry**